Cinematography

 Today, filmmakers also use sound, music and various audio elements to create films.
 These elements add an additional layer, supplementing the visual element to help set the tone of the scene.
 Sometimes, filmmakers ask their sound team to design a piece of sound or music for the movie.
 For example, the scary, loud, but immersive sounds in the science fiction/adventure film Interstellar (2014) make you feel like you’re really travelling in space.

 Visual storytelling in movies is a powerful tool that can take the audience to different fictitious worlds, evoke emotions and leave a lasting impression.
 By learning the art of visual storytelling, you can become a great filmmaker, creating movies that really resonate with the audience.
 So, are you ready to pick up your camera and start telling your story?
 Then join the APAC.
-Our two-year BSc in Screen and Stage (Screen Production) in Brisbane can help you realize your dreams of filmmaking.
+Our two-year BA in Screen and Stage (Screen Production) in Brisbane can help you realize your dreams of filmmaking.

 Frequently asked questions